 This article may contain affiliate links.
 If you click an affiliate link and make a purchase then Gone with the Family may receive a small commission at no additional cost to you

 We arrived in Munich on a Monday mid-day after an overnight flight from Toronto.
 My husband and I went for a walk to orient ourselves but our teenage daughter preferred to rest at the hotel.
-The following day we had a full-day tour with Mike’s Bike Tours to Neuschwanstein Castle which left Wednesday as the one full day that our family had for sightseeing in Munich.
+The following day we had a full-day tour to Neuschwanstein Castle with Mike’s Bike Tours which left Wednesday as the one full day that our family had for sightseeing in Munich.

 Our March visit was at the tail end of winter in Munich but we were fortunate to experience lovely spring weather while we were there which made it easier to see the highlights of Munich in just one day.
 We were travelling with a teen but we would have followed the same itinerary with younger kids although likely wouldn’t have been able to cover as much ground.